EliAndrewC/l7r/setting/l7r.md

 One of the most famous disciples of Iuchiban is Jama no Iuchiban Kyoso.

-Known as "queen of oni", Kyoso began as a legionnaire in the 1st Imperial Legion from either the Kitsu family of the Lion or the Yogo family of the Scorpion.
+Known as "queen of oni", Kyoso began as a legionnaire in the 1st Imperial Legion from either the Kitsu Family of the Lion or the Yogo Family of the Scorpion.
 (Each family disclaims her, and there are credible historical accounts supporting her ancestry from either family.)
 Kyoso quickly mastered the lesser summonings taught by the maho texts of Jama Suru and the teachings of Jama Musume, easily summoning swamp spirits and mujina and kansen.
 Kyoso's intuitions about these practices changed how humans understood oni summoning.
 It was Kyoso who explained that oni require a name to be summoned, not as payment, but because nothing without a name can exist in our realm.
 The name is what permits the oni to possess a physical form, and the nature of the oni's form in Jigoku therefore has even more effect on the form it takes in our realm than any material components used to anchor its spirit to a physicality in our reality.

 Kyoso made further discoveries in the practice of oni summoning.
 Prior to her, any tsukai who wished to summon an oni required either their own name or a name which someone chose to give to them.
 While blood sacrifices had previously allowed tsukai to use the names of sacrificial victims, it was Kyoso who discovered how to use the name of someone at the moment of their death to summon an oni.
 For centuries, this has allowed bloodspeakers to summon oni using the names of victims who would die rather than surrender their own names, even under torture.
 This has led to the targeting of countless samurai by bloodspeaker covens over the years, as the protection of righteousness and indomitable will no longer prevents your name from helping a bloodspeaker's summonings.